allison9y/prestoi/README.md

 ```

 The program installation requires two steps
-- Installation of Alphafold3 program
+1. Alphafold3 installation.
-- Configuration of Alphafold3 program in the Stoichiometry prediction program
+2. Configuration of Alphafold3 to Stoichiometry prediction